 |

-abstract ideas; and the next best thing to actual experience is the vicarious
+the veracity of abstract ideas; and the next best thing to actual experience

 media achieves “classic” status because the underlying messages strike a